ouziel-slama/mhinprotocol/docs/protocol.typ

 - The calculations being made only with integers, the possible remainder of the division is distributed to the first non-OP_RETURN UTXO.

-For example, if a transaction earning 256 MHIN contains 4 outputs with 500, 500, 500 and 2000 Satoshis respectively, the first output receives 86 MHIN of the reward, the second and third 85 MHIN.
+For example, if a transaction earning 256 ZELD contains 4 outputs with 500, 500, 500 and 2000 Satoshis respectively, the first output receives 86 ZELD of the reward, the second and third 85 ZELD.

-= Moving MHIN
+= Moving ZELD

-When UTXOs with attached MHINs are spent, the MHINs are distributed to the new UTXOs in the transaction.
-There are two methods for distributing MHINs when moving them:
+When UTXOs with attached ZELDs are spent, the ZELDs are distributed to the new UTXOs in the transaction.
+There are two methods for distributing ZELDs when moving them:

 == Method 1: Automatic Proportional Distribution